Aeurias/NadeshikoSlimeVR/README.md

  <br/>

 **Tracker Extension** - The tracker extension is also three part, the main **CASE** and an **ENDCAP** and then the **PCB** to mount the BMI/BNO module and ZH 1.5mm 5 Pin connector, this also comes with 2 ways to mount the strap; same as the main case or right through it above the PCB.

+25mm hook and loop straps can be used with the extension case.

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Extension/Previews/Extension-1.png"  alt="TrackerExtension" width=200px /> <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Extension/Previews/Extension-2.png"  alt="TrackerExtension" width=180px /> <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Extension/Previews/Extension-3.png"  alt="TrackerExtension" width=220px />